starcraftman/pakit/docs/pakit_recipes.rst

 Annotated Example
 -----------------
-To facilitate getting quickly up to speed, I will annotate an **example** Recipe based to explain how it fits into pakit.
-It is available with pakit, you can see how it fits in like any other Recipe by doing normal commands like `pakit --display example` or `pakit --install example`.
+To facilitate getting quickly up to speed, I will annotate and discuss the **example** Recipe that comes with pakit.
+It is available with pakit, you can see how it fits in like any other Recipe by doing normal commands on it like.
+It doesn't actually build anything so updating it would be pointless.

+- `pakit --display example`
+- `pakit --install example`.
+- `pakit --remove example exampledep`.

-My annotations will begin with `#` like inline python comments, except for the docstrings.
+My annotations will begin with `#` like inline python comments, I may also make use of the docstrings.
-I will add some *optional* features like *pre_build* and *requires* for illustration purposes.
+Some of the features of this example are optional, I will make note of this.

 .. code-block:: python